SatyanShakya/Rental-System/README.md

-This is a dynamic fullstack Cycle rental system website made by using php.
+This is a dynamic fullstack Cycle rental system website made by using php for my College Project.